dnomd343/syncplay-docker/README.md

 + `--permanent-rooms [ROOM ...]` ：Specifies a list of rooms that will still be listed even if their playlist is empty, only valid when `--persistent` is specified, defaults to empty.

-+ `--listen-ipv4` ：Customize the listening address of the Syncplay service on the IPv4 network, not enabled by default.
++ `--listen-ipv4 [ADDR]` ：Customize the listening address of the Syncplay service on the IPv4 network, not enabled by default.

-+ `--listen-ipv6` ：Customize the listening address of the Syncplay service on the IPv6 network, not enabled by default.
++ `--listen-ipv6 [ADDR]` ：Customize the listening address of the Syncplay service on the IPv6 network, not enabled by default.

 > Only when you specify `--listen-ipv4`, Syncplay will not listen on IPv6 and vice versa.
 When both are specified, Syncplay will work under dual-stack networking.